What are the advantages of using a fully integrated cloud-based Data Analytics platform?

-What Are The Advantages of Using a Fully-integrated Cloud-based Data Analytics Platform?
+Advantages of Cloud-based Data Analytics Platform

 Introduction

-Understanding What is a Fully Integrated Cloud-based Data Analytics Platform?
+Understanding Fully Integrated Cloud-based Data Analytics Platform

-These platforms are capable of analysing data swiftly irrespective of its size.
+These platforms are capable of analysing data swiftly, irrespective of its size.
 Hence, such platforms ensure seamless Data Processing and analysis without any time lag or faults.
-Thus, enabling quick and accurate interpretation.
+Thus enabling quick and accurate interpretation.

-It can help organisations make informed decisions, identify patterns and trends, and improve their operations
+It can help organisations make informed decisions, identify patterns and trends, and improve their operations.

 Types of Cloud Analytics

-In a broader spectrum, cloud analytics includes all the analytical techniques utilised for Data Analysis.
+On a broader spectrum, cloud analytics includes all the analytical techniques utilised for Data Analysis.
 Again, we cannot use just any analytics platform for every business type.
 Based on the user specifications, businesses can choose from any of the four types of cloud analytics:

 Analytics in the Public Cloud